mjx888/im2mesh/README.md

 **Im2mesh** is an open-source MATLAB/Octave package for generating finite element mesh based on 2D or 3D multi-phase segmented image.
-It provides a robust workflow capable of processing various input images, such as microstructure images of engineering materials.
+It provides a robust workflow capable of processing various input images, such as X-ray CT microstructure images of engineering materials.
 Due to its generalized framework, Im2mesh can handle segmented image with more than 10 phases.
 Im2mesh was originally released on [MathWorks File Exchange](https://www.mathworks.com/matlabcentral/fileexchange/71772-im2mesh-2d-image-to-finite-element-mesh) in 2019.

 Im2mesh can also be used as a mesh generation interface for MATLAB 2D multi-part geometry, aka multi-domain or multi-phase geometry (see demo12-18).